If you start working on a new feature or a fix, please create an issue on

 Create an own branch or fork, on which you can implement your changes.
 To get your work merged, please:

-create a pull request to the develop branch,
+create a pull request to the

-check that all tests on travis pass,
+check that code changes are covered by tests, and all tests pass,

 check that the documentation is up-to-date,

 request a code review from the main developers.

 If you contribute to the development of pyABC, install developer requirements via: